 Hakone — Bathe in a Hot Spring Town with Over 20 Onsen

 To get a snapshot of old Japan, the Amazake-chaya Teahouse is a popular choice to relax in.
 Finally, if you’d like to try some hiking there are several trails over the Great Boiling Valley, an impressive formation full of sulfur scent and steam.
-Hakone is just an hour and a half by train from Tokyo, and the best way of keeping the cost down is by purchasing the Hakone Pass.
+Hakone is just an hour and a half by train from Tokyo making it one of the best day trips from Tokyo if you want to see Japan’s beautiful nature.
+The best way of keeping the cost down is by purchasing the Hakone Pass.

-Yokohama — Port City Where East Meets West
+Yokohama — A Port City Where East Meets West

 Yokohama is easily one of the simplest day trips from Tokyo if you’re pressed for time as it’s just under an hour on the subway from Shibuya.
 A stark contrast to Tokyo, the city has wider streets, and there’s more room to move.
 Yokohama’s Chinatown is a is a huge attraction.
 There, you can take your pick of fantastic Chinese restaurants, pick up some cheap xiao long bao (soup dumpling), order crispy duck, and enjoy bubble tea.
 It’s the biggest Chinatown in Asia and features a magnificent Daoist temple in the centre.

-Another draw in Yokohama are all the quirky museums.
+Another reason to make Yokohama your Tokyo day trip of choice are all the quirky museums.
 These include The Doll Museum, a collection of puppets, dolls, and toys from all over the world; the Cup Noodle Museum, where you can design your own cup noodle; and the unique Shin-Yokohama Ramen Museum, which is a museum and a recreation food-themed theme park where you can order ramen from around Japan from various vendors.

 Enoshima — Sacred Shrines and Coastline Walks

 In just over an hour you can escape from Tokyo to Enoshima.
-This beach area has been a popular tourist destination for centuries and is a quick place to come if you want to see some coastline, cliffs, caves, and rock formations while also taking in some Japanese antiquity.
+This Tokyo day trip very much blows away the cobwebs.
+The Enoshima beach area has been a popular tourist destination for centuries and is a quick place to come if you want to see some coastline, cliffs, caves, and rock formations while also taking in some Japanese antiquity.
 Here you can visit the Hetsu-no-Miya Jinja, Nakatsu-no-Miya-Jinja, and Okutsu-No-Miya-Jinja shrines, each of which has a very long history.

-One of the must-visit sites of the area is the Enoshima Samuel Cocking Garden, a vast botanical garden established by English merchant Samuel Cocking in 1862.
+One of the must-visit sites of the area on a day trip from Tokyo is the Enoshima Samuel Cocking Garden, a vast botanical garden established by English merchant Samuel Cocking in 1862.
 The garden is admired for to its mixture of Japanese and European landscaping influences.

 Nikko — World Heritage Site Area Full of History

-Nikko is where you go if you’re looking for breathtaking nature, historical shrines, and temples in Japan.
+Nikko is the best day trip from Tokyo if you’re looking for breathtaking nature, historical shrines, and temples in Japan.
 Just two and a half hours from Tokyo by bullet train, it feels like another world.
 For nature, some of the must-see spots in the area are Kegon Falls and Lake Chuzenji both of which can be reached by bus from the train station.
 The most visited shrine in the area is the Nikkō Tōshō-gū.
 Nikko is a UNESCO World Heritage Site and just two hours on the train from Tokyo.
 This is the kind of place you wander around just to take in the beauty of it all, but there are also some key things to do while there – including enjoying a dip in one of the many onsens.

 Mt.
 Fuji — Take a Trip to Japan’s Sacred Mountain